Soyvolon/ChristysThirstyBeerRides/docs/README.md

 5-8 miles (ish) ... maybe a little more, maybe a little less.

 Exclusive drink specials for Christy's Thirsty Beer Rides!

+### ROUTE and STOPS:
+Starting at Bayboro Brewing, then rolling over to Avid Brewing.
+From Avid we will make our way to St. Pete Brewing before we loop back around for a stop at Grand Central Brewhouse.
+Finally, we will head back to Bayboro.
+There will be murals to see between each stop!

 !> RIDE FEE: $10 for advanced RSVP's ($15 day of ride) - and get $5 back to use at St. Pete Bicycle & Fitness!!